lblod/frontend-embeddable-notule-editor/README.md

 ### Adding/removing plugins

 The editor can be configured by adding plugins.
-The enabled plugins are currently conifgured in the `app/config/editor-profiles.js` file.
-Install the desired plugins through npm install, and add their services to this file.
+The enabled plugins are currently configured in the `app/components/simple-editor.js` file via the tracked `plugins` array at the top of the file.
+Install the desired plugins through `npm install`, and add their name to this array.
 You can usually derive the plugin's name from the name of the repository, a good starting point is this [search](https://github.com/search?q=org%3Alblod+ember-rdfa-editor-*-plugin) on the [lblod github organization](https://github.com/lblod/).
+Removing plugins works in the same way, but backwards: uninstall the plugins with `npm` and remove their reference from the plugins array in the described location above.
+You should be able to temporarily disable the plugin by just removing its reference, but a complete uninstall is always preferred to reduce package sizes.

 ### Localization